CodeFromAnywhere/typerepo/modules/model-types/README.md

 Looks good to me!
 Don't think about it and just keep it simple.
 We can always migrate later to a bigger amount, but I don't see good reason to keep it smaller than this.

-## 🔹 Slug

-use this for any identifier that's not an Id-type.
-Usually this is a kebab-case version of a written text, but it can also be a file path, for example.